isaac-pawley/vanilla-jetstream-with-no-personal-teams/README.md

 ## Disabling Personal Teams in Laravel 8 and Jetstream

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:

 - [The blog](https://npratley.net/disabling-personal-teams-in-laravel-8-and-jetstream-1fd083593e08/).
 - GitHub repository [DevLAN-io](https://github.com/DevLAN-io/laravel-boilerplate).